 Draftboard launched Apr 2024.
 Remotebase launched Aug 2022.
 Remotebase is the veteran here.
 Draftboard entered later, with the benefit of watching what worked and what didn't in the category.

-Pick Draftboard if you want the product with the larger community behind it; you prefer newer tools with fresher tech; you need something that also covers Community.
+Pick Draftboard if you want the product with the larger community behind it; you prefer newer tools with fresher tech; you need something that also covers Career.

-Pick Remotebase if community size matters less to you than engagement depth; sustained discussion and active users are your priority; you value stability and a longer track record; you need something that also covers Remote Work.
+Pick Remotebase if community size matters less to you than engagement depth; sustained discussion and active users are your priority; you value stability and a longer track record; you need something that also covers Software Engineering.

 Draftboard: Companies pay referral bonuses for new hires, but only to their employees.
 Why?
 Draftboard is where companies make them public and claimable by anyone.
 Refer your network to jobs and get paid - it's that simple.